 As an Air Hostess/ Cabin Crew/ Flight Attendant in an international airline, you can earn a starting salary of Rs.60, 000 – 100,000 a month.

 Not sure if you want to be in the in-flight service department of the Airlines?
 Don’t know if you want to become a part of this industry at all?
-Having doubts in making up your mind?
+Have doubts about making up your mind?
 To resolve all your qualms and anxieties over career selection and guidance, our unbiased career planners may help you decide which industry is best, based on your aptitude and personality.

 So, if you happen to just ask the expert basic questions about the scope of the aviation industry in general; and what are the future prospects of a career as an Air Hostess or Cabin Crew, then talk to us now and make informed career decisions.
 Pick one from the available services: